Enigmx/YAGPDB-custom-commands/CC: Restrict/READMe.md

 # Set up
 First create a new custom command, configure the trigger type and trigger as follows:
 ![image](../ignore/restrict1.png)
+In the response box, copy and paste the code found in "1.
+Regex: \A(-restrict)\b.

 Then, head over the code, you will have to configure the first line:
 ![image](../ignore/restrict2.png)
 **{{$staffchat := 0}}**: The channelID where notifications will be sent.
 Replace the number for the channel ID of your staff bots channel.